Carol Thatcher: Mummy's War

-In 2007, Carol Thatcher travelled to the Falkland Islands and Argentina for the documentary Mummy's War, in order to explore the legacy of the Falklands War.
+In 2007, Thatcher travelled to the Falkland Islands and Argentina for the documentary Mummy's War, in order to explore the legacy of the Falklands War.

 The One Show

 From 2006 to 2009, Thatcher was a freelance contributor to the BBC One magazine programme The One Show, making filmed reports and joining the presenters and guests in the studio for discussions.

 On 3 February 2009, British media reported that during the 2009 Australian Open Thatcher had, in a conversation in the show's green room, referred to a black tennis player, reportedly Jo-Wilfried Tsonga, as a golliwog.
 According to The Times, Thatcher called Tsonga "half-golliwog" and "the golliwog Frog".
 Presenter Adrian Chiles, comedian Jo Brand, journalists and several guests were with Thatcher when she made the remark.
 The BBC stated that Thatcher would not work again on The One Show unless she made a more sincere apology.
 Thatcher refused, saying "I stand by what I said.
 I wasn't going to apologise.
 I never meant it in a racist way.
 It was shorthand.
 I described someone's appearance colloquially—someone I happen to greatly admire."